DraconicLogic/NC-News-API/README.md

 ### Author

-Kingsley Onyensoh is currently a trainee software developer training at the esteemed codeing bootcamp Northcoders based in Manchester, UK
+Kingsley Onyensoh is currently a trainee software developer training at the esteemed coding bootcamp Northcoders based in Manchester, UK

 You can email him at: